filecoin-project/filecoin-docs/content/en/basics/interplanetary-consensus/mir-and-trantor/index.md

 Learn more on [GitHub](https://github.com/filecoin-project/mir/tree/main/pkg/trantor).

-To keep up with the development of Mir and Trantor, consider joining the `#mir-dev` channel in the  [Filecoin Slack workspace](https://filecoin.io/slack/).
+To stay updated on Mir and Trantor development, join the `#mir-dev` channel in the  [Filecoin Slack workspace](https://filecoin.io/slack/).